shrishtinigam/shrishtinigam/README.md

 - 👋 Hi, I’m @shrishtinigam
-- 👀 I’m interested in Cloud Computing, Back-End Web Dev, and Natural Language Processing
+- 👀 I’m interested in distributed systems and large language models
-- 🌱 I’m currently learning and working on on Node.js, Leetcode, AWS, NLP with TensorFlow and HuggingFace
+- 🌱 I’m currently learning and working on on mastering TensorFlow
-- 💞️ I’m looking for people interested in natuaral language processing.
+- 💞️ I’m looking for people interested in LLM's and cloud computing
 - 📫 Reach me on mehershrishtinigam@gmail.com

 <!---